 - Ph.D., Ethnic Studies with a Designated Emphasis in Women, Gender & Sexuality Studies, University of California, Berkeley

-Research focus: ;labor, migration, violence, militarisms, sexual slavery and human trafficking.
-Methodologies: ethnic studies, sociolegal analysis with visual studies and social movement analysis.
+Research focus: labor, migration, violence, militarisms, sexual slavery, and human trafficking.
+Methodologies: ethnic studies, decolonial feminisms, transnational femninisms, sociolegal analysis, visual studies and social movement theory.